BinomialLLC/basis_universal/README.md

 Compress with the -normal_map flag, which disables a lot of stuff that has interfered with normal maps in the past.
 Also compress with -slower, which creates the highest quality codebooks.
 Use larger codebooks (use the -max_endpoints and -max_selectors options directly, with larger values).

-Use 2 component XY normal maps encoded into the RG channels (where the Z component is computed in the shader after fetching).
-Put X in color, and Y in alpha.
-The command line tool and encoder class support the option "-seperate_rg_to_color_alpha" that helps with this.
+Start with 2 component normalized XY tangent space normal maps (where XY range from [-1,1]) and encode them into two 8-bit channels (where XY is packed into [0,255]).
+Now put X in color, and Y in alpha, and compress that 32-bit PNG using basisu.
+The command line tool and encoder class support the option "-seperate_rg_to_color_alpha" that swizzles 2 component RG normal maps to RRRG before compression, aiding this process.

 ETC1 only devices/API's: Transcode to two ETC1 textures and sample them in a shader.
 You can either use one ETC1 texture that's twice as high, or two separate ETC1 textures.
 The transcoder supports transcoding alpha slices to any color output format using a special flag: `basist::basisu_transcoder::cDecodeFlagsTranscodeAlphaDataToOpaqueFormats`.
 This will look great because each channel gets its own endpoints and selectors.

-ETC2 devices/API's: Transcode to a single ETC2 EAC RGBA texture, sample once in shader.
+ETC2 devices/API's: Transcode to a single ETC2 EAC RGBA texture, sample once in shader, deswizzle to RG (XY).
 This should look great.

 PVRTC1 devices/API's: Transcode to two PVRTC1 opaque textures, sample each in the shader.
 This should look fairly good.